On this page

 Three tribes split by archetypal frame — heroes, healers, hustlers — the casting department's read on what motivates a modern Survivor applicant.
 Six players per archetype, shot on the Mamanucas, with a strategic vocabulary at the pace the twist-heavy era had taught the format to deliver.
 The cast plays the brief without being defined by it, and the season runs as a clean three-tribe entry in a run of Fiji shoots.
 Jeff Probst hosts a season that earns its premise.

-Slot #33 of 38 in the Survivor Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+Slot #40 of 50 in the Survivor Editor's Canon.
+The seasons on either side show what I ranked it against.

 4 moments, no spoilers.